For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Topwin Golf & CC, Beijing, China.
 Designer: Ian Woosnam, 2009; Course Type: Parkland; Par: 72; Length: 7,261 yards; Water Hazards: 15; Fairways: Kentucky Bluegrass; Rough: Kentucky Bluegrass: Bentgrass, 10' on the stimp.

 Course Overview.
 Topwin Golf and Country Club is an exclusive Private Members Club carved from the rural countryside in the Hills of Huairou and boasts views of the Great Wall of China on virtually every hole.
-Ian Woosnam designed the 7,229 yard par 72 which opened in 2011 and the parkland layout features reasonably generous fairways that are lined in part with fruit and pine trees, plus water comes into play in some shape or form on most holes.
-The course looks immaculate and to date has hosted only a handful of junior or low-grade events, the most notable of which was the China Series Cadillac Championship won by Bryden McPherson at 16-under last autumn - that final leaderboard is here.
+Ian Woosnam designed the 7,261 yard, par 72 which opened in 2011 and the parkland layout features reasonably generous fairways that are lined in part with fruit and pine trees, plus water comes into play in some shape or form on most holes.
+The course hosted its first professional event in this fixture 2 years ago and was also the host venue last year.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
 Alex Levy, 25/1; Haotong Li, 100/1; 2015: Ashun Wu, 200/1; 2014: Alex Levy, 150/1; 2013: Brett Rumford, 50/1; 2012: Branden Grace, 60/1; 2011: Nicolas Colsaerts, 80/1; 2010: YE Yang, 14/1.
 For a summary of winners' odds on the European Tour for the past 8 years based on the 2017 schedule click here.